Steve Pigeon: 2021 Indictment in Erie County

 On December 6, 2021, Pigeon appeared before Supreme Court Judge William Boller for a bail hearing.
 Against the wishes of the District Attorney for continued remand, Judge Boller set bail at $250,000 cash or $500,000 secured bond or $750,000 partially secured bond.
 That evening, defense attorney Paul Cambria indicated Pigeon had left jail.

-The Erie County case has identifier IND-70921-21 in the New York State Unified Court System's WebCriminal database. the case is in pre-trial conferences.
+On 22 December 2023, Pigeon pleaded guilty to the lesser charge of child sexual abuse and received a one-year sentence.
+A court hearing following his release labeled Pigeon a "sexually violent offender."